garygr2002/Rebalance/README.md

 Note: The rows, fields, and consistency rules stated below are applicable to both the basis file, and the holding file.
 The basis file contains prices paid for tickers, and the sums of prices paid for all tickers in accounts, institutions and portfolios.
 The software may use the basis file for calculating capital gains tax.
 See [Holding File](#holding-file) for a discussion of the holding file.

-The basis file is one of sixteen csv files that act as input to the software.
-Files in this format are located in a subdirectory named "basis_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
+The basis file is one of sixteen CSV files that act as input to the software.
+Files in this format are located in a subdirectory named "basis_" followed by a date designation in the format "yyyymmdd", and a file type of ".CSV".
 When run with no command line options, the software will read, and use the basis file that has the latest date that is not later than the date of the latest holding file.
 The basis file contains a hierarchy of investment bases.
 At the highest level are portfolios, followed by institutions, followed by accounts, followed by tickers.
 Each row of the basis file corresponds to one of these, and is coded to indicate its type.
 The software assumes:

 1. All ticker rows are a part of the most recently listed account row
 2. All account rows are a part of the most recently listed institution row